argoproj-labs/hera/docs/user-guides/script-annotations.md

 ```

 The fields allowed in the `Parameter` annotations are: `name`, `enum`, and `description`, `name` will be set to the
 variable name if not provided (when exporting to YAML or viewing in the Argo UI, the `name` variable will be used).
+A
+`default` must be set using standard Python syntax, i.e. `x: int = 42`.

 ## Artifacts